abagames/crisp-game-lib/README.md

 `,
 ];

-// Set the options.
+// Configure game options.
 // options = {
 //   viewSize?: { x: number; y: number }; // Set the screen size.
 //   theme?: "simple" | "pixel" | "shape" | "shapeDark" | "crt" | "dark";
 //    // Select the appearance theme.
-//   isPlayingBgm?: boolean; // Play a BGM.
+//   isPlayingBgm?: boolean; // Play BGM.
-//   isReplayEnabled?: boolean; // Enable a replay.
+//   isReplayEnabled?: boolean; // Enable replay.
-//   seed?: number; // Set the random seed for sounds.
+//   seed?: number; // Set the random number seed used to generate sounds.
 //
-//   isCapturing?: boolean; // Capture a screen by pressing 'c'.
+//   isCapturing?: boolean; // Capture a screen by pressing 'c' key.
 //   isDrawingParticleFront?: boolean; // Draw particles in front of the screen.
 //   isDrawingScoreFront?: boolean; // Draw score boards in front of the screen.
 //   isShowingScore?: boolean; // Show a score and a hi-score.